Last Updated on

 With the Pure Protein product, Zego has focused on creating a supplement that only contains actual protein that provides benefits.
 That means no sweeteners, additives, preservatives or other chemical crap.

 But they didn’t stop there.
 The product has been tested for all common allergens, pesticides, and glyphosate.
-Especially glyphosate has become a health concern, with a study from 2019 revealing that we’re becoming increasingly exposed to this herbicide.
+Especially glyphosate has become a health concern, with a recent study revealing that we’re becoming increasingly exposed to this herbicide.

-ZEGO also tests for heavy metals like lead and arsenic, which the Clean Label Project report showed were high in many plant based protein, even more so in organic versions.
+ZEGO also tests for heavy metals like lead and arsenic, which the Clean Label Project report showed were high in many plant-based protein shakes, even more so in organic versions.

 No need to worry with ZEGO's protein because their tests show only natural metal levels that meet California's strict Prop 65 standards.
 You can see the test results on their website or by scanning the package QR code.

 And what about the protein source?

 Zego has created this plant-based, vegan-friendly shake using sacha inchi seeds, which you can often find in health food stores marked as Inca nut.
 Many nutritionists are looking at this simple seed as the next big superfood.